Dharmapuri31/TicTacToe/README.md

   <b>Points to keep in mind:</b>
   <br>1) If both players play optimally, the game will always be a draw.</br>
   <br>2) If one player is optimal and the other is random, the optimal player will win most of the games and the random player will never win. </br>

-  Let us get into the details of what has to be done in Tic Tac Toe and Wild Tic Tac Toe

   <h2>
   Wild Tic Tac Toe: